Shehbaz Sharif: Middle East

-In November 2025, Sharif welcomed King Abdullah II of Jordan to Pakistan on a two-day visit, welcoming him to the Global Industrial Defence Solutions in Rawalpindi for a review of Pakistan's indigenous defence production and potential bilateral military cooperation.
+In November 2025, Sharif welcomed King Abdullah II of Jordan to Pakistan on a two-day visit, inviting him to the Global Industrial Defence Solutions in Rawalpindi for a review of Pakistan's indigenous defence production and potential bilateral military cooperation.

 Sharif repeatedly condemned Israel's war in Gaza—which he described as a genocide—expressing sympathy with the Palestinian people and support for an independent Palestinian state.
 In September 2025, he expressed strong support for Donald Trump's Gaza Strip proposal, calling it "a vital step towards peace in the Middle East."
-Sharif also praised Trump’s leadership and the efforts of U.S. Special Envoy Steve Witkoff in resolving the conflict.
+Sharif also praised Trump’s leadership and the efforts of US Special Envoy Steve Witkoff in resolving the conflict.
 In response, Trump commended Sharif, saying he "fully support[s] the plan 100 per cent."

+In February 2026, Sharif condemned U.S.-Israeli strikes on Iran and the Assassination of Ali Khamenei, describing the event as a violation of international law.
+On 12 March, Sharif met with Mohammed bin Salman in Jeddah to express Pakistan's solidarity with Saudi Arabia in the wake of Iranian strikes on Saudi Arabia.
+On 8 April, Pakistan brokered a two-week temporary ceasefire between Iran and the United States.
+Sharif welcomed high-level delegations from both countries, including U.S. Vice President JD Vance, to Islamabad for peace talks on 11 April, which ultimately failed the next day.